Matthew Lublin, MD, FACS

 Advanced Laparoscopic Surgeon located in Santa Monica, CA & Encino, CA

 Numerous conditions can affect the colon, also called the large intestine, and surgery can successfully treat many of these conditions.
 However, surgery involving a major organ can require a long and difficult recovery period.
 Dr. Matthew Lublin is an expert in minimally invasive laparoscopic colon surgery.
-If you would like to find out if a laparoscopic procedure to correct colon issues is an option for you, book an appointment online or by phone with his practice in Santa Monica, California.
+If you would like to find out if a laparoscopic procedure to correct colon issues is an option for you, book an appointment online or by phone with his practice in Santa Monica and Encino, California.

 Several colon diseases can be successfully treated with surgery.
 They include:

 What is the difference between traditional colon surgery and laparoscopic colon surgery?